Chief Special Adviser to the First Minister: History

 During the One Wales coalition government between Labour and Plaid Cymru, First Minister Rhodri Morgan and his successor Carwyn Jones employed Anna Nicholl from Plaid Cymru as a senior special adviser from 2008 to 2011.
 From May 2011 to May 2016, Jones's senior special adviser was Jo Kiernan.
 In 2016, Jones appointed Matt Greenough to the role and renamed it Chief Special Adviser to the First Minister.

 Carwyn Jones's successor Mark Drakeford appointed Jane Runeckles as his chief special adviser in December 2018.
 His successor Vaughan Gething appointed David Hagendyk as his adviser in March 2024.
 Gething's successor Eluned Morgan appointed Rhodri Morgan's chief of staff Kevin Brennan as her chief special adviser on her ascendency to the premiership in August 2024.
 In December 2024, she announced that he would leave the role after he was nominated for a peerage by Prime Minister Keir Starmer.
 She appointed former MP and MEP Wayne David as his successor from the new year onwards.

 In July 2025, Morgan announced Wayne David’s departure due to ill health.
 She later appointed Citizens Advice Head of Policy, and former Welsh Labour Head of Communications, Luke Young as the new Chief Special Adviser.
-He is an alumni of Swansea University.
+He is an alumnus of Swansea University.
 Young was described by ITV Wales as “a well known Labour insider”.

+It was reported in June 2026 that after the change of administration from Labour to Plaid Cymru that Rhun ap Iorwerth had appointed former BBC journalist and former Plaid Cymru director of political strategy, Aled ap Dafydd, as the Senior Special Adviser to the Prif Weinidog.